justinjest/python-essentials/lessons/07Introduction to Databases and SQL.md

     # If you don't commit the transaction, it is rolled back at the end of the with statement, and the data is discarded.
     print("Sample data inserted successfully.")
 ```
 Note that you do not have to specify the primary keys (student_id and course_id), although you can.
-These are chosen for you, and the primary key column will never be null and will always have unique values.
+If you don't specify the primary keys, these are chosen for you, and the primary key column will never be null and will always have unique values.
 If you do specify the primary keys, they have to be unique -- there can be no record in that table with the same primary key, or you get an exception.
 You notice that there is no 'begin' statement for the commit.
 By default, SQLite begins a transaction for you automatically.

 At this point, you should install the SQLite Viewer plugin for your VSCode.
 Once you've done that, open the db/school.db file in VSCode, and the tables you have created are displayed, along with any data you have added.